stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   AI development in principle is morally questionable
+-   AI development in principle is morally questionable.

--   Its deployment should be phased out similar to nuclear energy for environmental considerations
+-   Its deployment should be phased out similar to nuclear energy for environmental considerations.

-### Challenging the assumption
+### Challenging the assumption.

 #### Evidence